Meditations on Illusion and Vast Compassion with Lama Mark Webber

 The fee does not include any payment for the teacher / teaching.
 In accordance with Buddhist tradition, Lama Mark offers the teaching of Dharma freely, out of the spirit of generosity.
 There will be an opportunity to make an offering of dana / donation to Lama Mark in return, in appreciation of the teachings and to help support the continued flow of Dharma.
 Please give as generously as you can (within your own means, of course).
 As a rough guide, we suggest allowing for about NZ$35 per day, but this should be considered in light of your individual means.

 A deposit of $400 is required to secure your place on the course.
-This is fully refundable if you choose to withdraw before 23 January 2023 (1 month before the start of the retreat).
+The first $100 is non-refundable as per Wangapeka’s terms and conditions for course deposits.
+Transaction fees are non-refundable.
+The remainder is fully refundable if you advise of your withdrawal before 23 January 2023 (1 month before the start of the retreat).
 Beyond this date it is 50% refundable.

 A scholarship fund has been established to provide financial support to people who wish to attend teachings and retreats with Lama Mark.
 It is primarily intended for those who would be unable to attend without financial assistance.
 To be eligible, you must be a NZ citizen or permanent resident.
 Funding is limited and preference is generally given to those who have attended teachings with Lama Mark in the past.
 It may not be necessary that Lama Mark is your main Dharma teacher, however a good connection is helpful.
 Funding is subject to an application process and is awarded at the discretion of the funding committee.
 Other terms and conditions apply.
 If you are interested in learning more about this opportunity for financial support, please contact the course manager.